sa6mwa/logport/README.md

 popular logging back ends so that applications can depend on a single capability-rich interface while remaining free to swap concrete loggers.

+### Why logport?

+Logport aims to be the “do everything” façade you reach for when the application—not the logging backend—should dictate ergonomics.
+You won’t find another Go project that combines a feature-rich interface *and* a native, low-latency adapter in the same package; existing façades (go-kit/kit/log, logr) keep their surface intentionally tiny, while high-performance libraries (zerolog, onelog, phuslu/log, zap) expose their own APIs.
+Logport lets you keep the richer façade and still swap between those back ends as needed.

+- **Interface surface.** Lightweight emitters like onelog, zerolog, and phuslu/log are legendary for speed, but they expose narrowly scoped APIs. logport layers key/value helpers, printf fallbacks, environment-driven level promotion, slog handler compatibility, context propagation, minimal subsets, and a `log.Logger` bridge on top of any backend.
+Zap and charm/log offer rich features too, yet they expect you to program directly against their handler models.
+With logport you get the richer façade while retaining the freedom to swap concrete loggers per deployment or per integration.
+- **Performance in practice.** The native PSL adapter keeps the façade honest: console output with timestamps lands around **40 ns/op**, and dropping timestamps pushes it to the low 30 ns band—close to onelog and phuslu/log despite PSL’s extra conveniences (colour-aware console output, json/console dual mode, UTC toggles, short vs. verbose JSON fields).
+  Structured PSL output stays allocation-free and remains competitive even after we add RFC3339 timestamps—something many micro-loggers leave out by default.
+- **Adapter breadth.** Need zerolog to feed structured ingestion, zap for ecosystem tooling, slog for standard-library integrations, or charm/log for a developer-friendly console? logport ships adapters for each, so the interface you code against stays unchanged.
+Benchmarks in this document use the same sink and timestamp policy across adapters precisely so you can compare them on equal footing.
+- **Transparent trade-offs.** logport deliberately avoids areas already handled well by specialised libraries: log file rotation, sampling/rate limiting, metrics emission, dynamic configuration backplanes.
+You can still obtain those by selecting an adapter that supports them (e.g., zap’s sampling, phuslu’s rolling writers) or by composing logport with external sinks.
+The façade keeps you decoupled from those choices.

+If you need a unified, feature-rich interface without giving up the ability to leverage the fastest emitters in the Go ecosystem, logport plus its PSL adapter is designed to sit in that sweet spot.

 ## Highlights

 - Uniform interface with structured logging support via `With`, `WithGroup`, and